ACHI365/Linear-least-squares/README.md

 * Predicting car condition over years.
 Same logic, now considering age of the car and how many times does it get checked by technician per year

 ## Generating artificial data
- I generated players and cars(brands and owners) artificially However, program still can work with real data
+ I generated players and cars(brands and owners) artificially.
+ However, program still can work with real data

 ## Implementation: